 - Create an accent wall.
 Instead of covering an entire room in wallpaper, try creating an accent or feature wall by covering one wall.
 This may actually look better than covering the entire room in a pattern, plus it can save you some serious dough.

 - Wallpaper only the ceiling.
 Skip wallpapering the four walls and do only the fifth wall instead.
 This will result in a lot less paper needed, hence a lot less money spent.
-For some fab ceiling ideas, see our articles on ceiling design.

 - Purchase samples or sheets.
 Many of the pricier wallpaper companies (like Grow House Grow) will also sell their papers in sheets.
-The size of the sheet varies, but usually, it is at least 3-4 feet long.
+The size of the sheet varies, but usually, it is at least three to four feet long.
 This may be enough to cover the back of a bookshelf or create a collage on a wall or use it in some other ingenious way.
 Samples are smaller but are often free and look pretty in a frame or used collage-style on a feature wall.